rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-016/index.md

 ## Last Call for [Rust GameDev Survey][survey]

-Our annual [Rust Game Development Ecosystem Survey][survey] will be closed on in the end of this week, 11.
+Our annual [Rust Game Development Ecosystem Survey][survey] will be closed at the end of this week, 11.
 December 2020.
 It'll only take 10 minutes, and your responses help us better understand the state of our ecosystem and where we should try to focus our collective efforts.